 A toolkit for open collaboration

 The tradition of design thinking is now more than 65 years old.
-In 2016, as human-centered design is now being introduced into BC's K-12 curriculum as a critical way of problem-solving, our organizations are recognizing the need to get acquainted with this alternative way of approaching creativity.
+In recent years, as human-centered design is introduced into BC's K-12 curriculum as a critical way of problem-solving, our organizations are recognizing the need to get acquainted with this alternative way of approaching creativity.

 Design thinking is a proven method of creative problem-solving and innovation.
 Consider it a workflow, a toolkit, to help you approach unsolved problems through a defined methodology, rather than relying on "inspiration" to strike at random.
 It also happens to be an area of practice Domain7 has been building solid expertise in over the years.